 If you have only mild/tolerable symptoms, your doctor may recommend a watch and wait strategy or supportive care to manage or lessen symptoms rather than try to slow or stop the course of the disease itself.
 Monitoring your symptoms, performing tests on a regular basis, and giving you transfusions, antibiotics, and other treatment only as needed may be sufficient.
 Watch and wait is a conscious decision to avoid making things worse when you are living a mostly normal life.

-Long-term treatment with transfusions is not recommended because frequent red-cell transfusions can lead to iron overload, a serious condition in which the buildup of iron in the blood can damage key organs such as the heart and liver.
-Iron can be removed with drugs called chelators (trade names Desferal and Exjade) but they can be difficult to administer and hard to tolerate.
+Long-term treatment with transfusions is risky because frequent red-cell transfusions can lead to iron overload, a serious condition in which the buildup of iron in the blood can damage key organs such as the heart and liver.
+Iron can be removed with drugs called chelators (U.S. trade names Desferal and Exjade) but they can be difficult to administer and hard to tolerate.

 Immunosuppressive Drug Therapy